 Maybe it’s the fact that I am going to be home for almost a full month (my next trip isn’t until October 8th, and maybe it is just a new season but I am feeling really excited about cooking.
 I always say that I am not the most creative cook, but I am getting more and more proficient… I just need a good recipe!
-I have been saving things to my Instagram, scouring Pinterest, going through my favorite cookbooks, and just getting really excited to hunker down, be at home, and cook all of the delicious fall things!
+And I have been saving things to my Instagram, scouring Pinterest, going through my favorite cookbooks, and just getting really excited to hunker down, be at home, and cook all of the delicious fall things!

 (PS – my favorite cookbooks are all in this blog post!!!
 Be sure to read through the comments, too… SO many good recs!)

 Soup is hands down, my favorite thing to eat in the Fall.
 I laughed a couple days ago because Becca (my friend and podcasting partner) insists that soup is not a meal.
 I think she sees it more as a side?
 What do we think?
 I have always thought of soup as a meal.
 There’s nothing better than a big bowl (ideally with a big chunk of bread and good butter).
 So I mean you also need some bread but it’s a meal!
 And nothing says fall and winter like making a big yummy soup a few times a week.
 (I also like the laziness of soup… you can make a big pot and have lunch or dinner for DAYS!)

 My go-to favorite soups are this broccoli one and this vegan cream of tomato one.
 I want to add a few new favs to my arsenal.
 The other day, Nancy Meyers posted Marcella Hazan’s lentil soup on her Instagram which looks so yummy.
 I think maybe that will be my next soup.
 And I really love lentils during the colder months, they are so filling and hearty.
 (I would LOVE to hear your favorite soup recipes in the comments!)